truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 ![InstallStorjAppNameSCALE](/images/SCALE/22.12/InstallStorjAppNameSCALE.png "Name Storj App SCALE")

+{{< hint info >}}
 Enter a name for the Storj App.
+Lowercase alphanumeric characters can be specified.
+Name must start with an alphabetic character and can end with an alphanumeric character.
+Hyphen is allowed, but not as the first or last character.
 In this example, we entered `storjnode`.
+{{< /hint >}}

 The next steps relate to the Storj App configuration: